aedifion/tutorial-api-client/README.md

 among many other ways to interact with the aedifion API.

 ## Use the aedifion Excel plug-in
-The aedifion Excel plug-in can be downloaded at TODO.
+The aedifion Excel plug-in can be downloaded at https://github.com/aedifion/aedifion-excel-plugin.
 Please follow the instructions provided in the download repository to install the plug-in to your Microsoft Excel.
 The aedifion plug-in will add a new ribbon to your Excel.
 Just click the ribbon and you can import timeseries data to your Excel sheets and own Excel tools right away.

 ## Use the graphical aedifion API user interface
 The graphical user interface is designed to give a fast introduction to the aedifion API and give you a fast access to your data.